 ‘I'm your worst nightmare’, is one of John Rambo’s more memorable lines from a bunch of movies not exactly known for their dialogue.
 Thankfully, Rambo the slot isn’t your worst nightmare, yet it doesn’t exactly raise the roof either.
 It sits in a comfortable middle ground, where it’s capable of entertainment, but it’s not overly memorable either.
 As a branded slot, it's likely to attract some attention, but it's hardly a game that players will return to repeatedly for a bashing.

 The key to good times is scoring Sly symbols in concurrence with wild multipliers during the free spins.
 It’s funny, the very first spin of testing produced five scatters and the associated 50 free spins, a great start for sure.
 Then literally nothing happened until a bunch of Rambos showed up at the same time as a stack of wild multipliers for pretty decent results.
 The game never quite reached the same heights for the rest of the session but showed Rambo can turn it on, to a degree, when it wants.
-Fully loaded, Rambo’s potential can probably hit up to a few thousand times the bet, although no official word on potential was available during time of writing.
+Fully loaded, Rambo’s potential can hit up to 1,200 times your total stake.

 Rambo, on the whole, proved entertaining enough.
 However, there’s something that prevents it from being really good.
 It’s tough to nail down; perhaps it’s because the game feels a little too generic and not all that Rambo-ish.
 Take a look at older Rambo slots from developers like Skywind Group or iSoftBet who captured the spirit better.

 ● Paylines: 20